-The brazen, brutal killing of a 16-year-old boy during a drug and alcohol fuelled party in Smiths Falls, Ontario, took place 22 years ago.
-The subsequent discovery of the buried body over a year later, the arrests, and the trial made for sensational newspaper headlines.
+The brazen, brutal killing of a 16-year-old boy during a drug and alcohol fuelled party in Smiths Falls, Ontario, took place over 22 years ago.
+The subsequent discovery of the buried body more than a year later, the arrests, and the trial made for sensational newspaper headlines.
 In some respects, this is a crime that is centuries in the making.

 The victim, Teddy Bellingham, was a First Nation citizen who had been taken from his family at the age of two to be placed in a series of foster homes.
 The killer, Steven Allen, 22, had initially befriended Teddy but turned on him in a blind rage, savagely beating him to death while at least five other people watched.

-In 2014, there are approximatley1,200 known cases of missing and murdered Aboriginal women in Canada.
-In 2014, fully half of all Canadian children in care under the age of 14 are Aboriginal.
-In 2014, the tragic circumstances that led to the death of Teddy Bellingham have faded from public memory.
+In 2015, there are approximately 1,200 known cases of missing and murdered Aboriginal women in Canada.
+In 2015, fully half of all Canadian children in care under the age of 14 are Aboriginal.
+In 2015, the tragic circumstances that led to the death of Teddy Bellingham have faded from public memory.

 A search though newspaper archives, and access to information requests, reveals the horrific episode that shocked the Ottawa Valley, and briefly galvanized Ontario’s First Nation community.
 Teddy’s murder sparked calls for a thorough investigation of the Brockville Children’s Aid Society (CAS) and a coroner’s inquest.
 The inquest never happened.
 A heavily redacted report by the Ontario Ministry of Community and Social Services deleted all references to the role played by the local CAS.